Mehmed Paša Sokolović Bridge

-The Mehmed Paša Sokolović Bridge (Мост Мехмед-паше Соколовића) is a historic bridge in Višegrad, over the Drina River in eastern Bosnia and Herzegovina part of the Republika Srpska entity.
+The Mehmed Paša Sokolović Bridge (Мост Мехмед-паше Соколовића) is a historic bridge over the Drina River in Višegrad, in the Republika Srpska region of Bosnia and Herzegovina.
 It was completed in 1577 by the Ottoman court architect Mimar Sinan on the order of the Grand Vizier Mehmed Paša Sokolović.
 In 2003 bridge was included into the List of National Monuments of Bosnia and Herzegovina by KONS, and UNESCO inclusion into the World Heritage List followed in 2007.

 Characteristics

-It is characteristic of the apogee of Turkish monumental architecture and civil engineering.
-It numbers 11 masonry arches, with spans of 11 to 15 meters, and an access ramp at right angles with four arches on the left bank of the river.
+The bridge is characteristic of the apogee of Turkish monumental architecture and civil engineering.
+It comprises 11 masonry arches, with spans of 11 to 15 meters, and a right-angled approach ramp on the west bank of the river.

-The 179.5 m bridge is a representative masterpiece of Mimar Sinan, one of the greatest architects and engineers of the classical Ottoman period and a contemporary of the Italian Renaissance, with which his work can be compared.
+The 179.5 m bridge was designed by Mimar Sinan, one of the greatest architects and engineers of the classical Ottoman period and a contemporary of the Italian Renaissance.
 The UNESCO summary states: The unique elegance of proportion and monumental nobility of the property as a whole bear witness to the greatness of this style of architecture.

 History

-The Višegrad Bridge was commissioned by Grand Vizier Mehmed Pasha Sokolović, who exercised power over a long period at the summit of the Ottoman Empire during the reign of three sultans as a tribute to his native region and a symbol of trade and prosperity.
+The Višegrad Bridge was commissioned by Grand Vizier Mehmed Pasha Sokolović, who exercised power over a long period at the summit of the Ottoman Empire during the reigns of three sultans, as a tribute to his native region and a symbol of trade and prosperity.
 Construction of the bridge took place between 1571 and 1577.
 Major renovations of the bridge have taken place in 1664, 1875, 1911, 1940 and 1950–52.
 Three of its 11 arches were destroyed during World War I and five were damaged during World War II but subsequently restored.